 - Call 1-866-376-2463 or email firstname.lastname@example.org for more information

-Join us for our Combined Heat & Power (CHP) Forum September 29, 2016!
-Click here for more information.
+Did you miss our Combined Heat & Power (CHP) Forum September 29, 2016?
+Click here to see the presentations.

 Efficiency Maine offers free scoping audits to eligible businesses that have the potential to develop a qualifying project under the Custom Program.
 These scoping audits provide businesses with the opportunity to get a professional consultation on their facility’s specific energy use and identify cost-effective energy efficiency projects that will reduce operating expenses.
 Click here to find out if you’re eligible for a scoping audit.